Not sure where to start? Call 724-847-6225 and ask for a Drug and Alcohol (D&A), Intellectual Disability (ID), or Mental Health (MH) Specialist.

 Get HELP 24/7 by calling (800) 400-6180

-One of the resources available to help families in our area is the HELP Team, along with more than 10 HELPING BC-SCORES providers in the Beaver County System of Care that aim to support youth through case management, counseling, housing, mentoring, education and more.
+The following providers in the Beaver County System of Care aim to support youth through case management, counseling, housing, mentoring, education and more.

 The Transition Age Mobile Crisis referral form provides details and contact info.

 Click here for an electronic copy.